Scavix/Erasmus-Projects/README.md

 * Light
 * Soil humidity
 We have an in-loco lcd terminal and in case of cardinal temperatures "jump" or favorable conditions for the development of phytopathogenic diseases we send an sms to the farmer.
+It is also possible to read data through a serial console in loco.

 Ps: I want to remember that each plant has different cardinal temperatures/values, so I suggest to choose the correct temperature for one or a specific kind of crops.